hurricanehrndz/docker-containers/nzbget/README.md

 \[4\]: Variable is applicable in all scenarios.

 #### Adjusting Variables:
-In order to pass any of the applicable variables during install or when invoking `docker run` directly  please read Docker's documentation on [environment variables](https://docs.docker.com/engine/reference/run/#env-environment-variables) for clarification.
+If you are unfamiliar with passing environment variables when invoking `docker run` please refer to Docker's documentation on [environment variables](https://docs.docker.com/engine/reference/run/#env-environment-variables) for clarification.
 Otherwise, the following examples should be pretty clear.

 The following examples will use the environment variable `EDGE`. `EDGE` has been chosen since it is applicable during all scenarios.

-To pass the `EDGE` variable while invoking `docker run` append the following prior to the image name.
+To pass the `EDGE` variable when invoking `docker run` append the following prior to the image name.
 Any and all other applicable variables can be done in the same manner.
 ```sh
 --env=EDGE=1
 ```

-To pass the environment variable during the other scenarios do so like in one of the examples below:
+To pass the environment variable during other scenarios do so like in one of the examples below:

 From the commandline when calling the wrapper script:
 ```